-Rav Dessler noted that the main danger facing a ben Torah is when the yetzer horo does its utmost to attempt to convince him that he cannot become a big talmid chochom.
+Rav Dessler (whose 70th Yahrzeit falls on this Shabos) noted that the main danger facing a ben Torah is when the yetzer horo does its utmost to attempt to convince him that he cannot become a big talmid chochom.
 He added that we lose many bnei Torah who could have flourished into Torah giants but remain unaware of their capabilities, and therefore did not invest enough efforts to turn into gedolei Torah.